bchen528/AirBnB_clone_v1/README.md

    * [8-index.html](web_static/8-index.html) - an HTML page that displays a header, a footer, a filter box (dropdown list) and the result of the search
    ![8-index.html](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-higher-level_programming+/268/8-index.png)

+   * [101-index.html](web_static/101-index.html) - an HTML page that displays a header, a footer, a filter box (dropdown list) and the result of the search, uses Flexible boxes for all Place articles (same display as 8-index.html)

+   * [102-index.html](web_static/101-index.html) - an HTML page that displays a header, a footer, a filter box (dropdown list) and the result of the search; uses Flexible boxes for all Place articles; has responsive design (same display as 8-index.html)
    * [styles](web_static/styles) - contains CSS files
       * [2-common.css](web_static/styles/2-common.css) - global (i.e. body) style
       * [2-header.css](web_static/styles/2-header.css) - header style